Getting Started

 marimo run your_notebook.py

-Convert Jupyter notebooks
+Convert from Jupyter to marimo

-marimo convert your_notebook.ipynb > your_notebook.py
+marimo convert your_notebook.ipynb -o your_notebook.py

-GitHub Copilot
+GitHub Copilot and AI Assistant

 The marimo editor natively supports GitHub Copilot, an AI pair programmer, similar to VS Code.